Tips, Tricks, & faq

 Don’t create your designs with all the same proportions.
 With The Grid Tool, you can mix and match different sizes the SIMPLE way.

-In the video below, I show how to use The Grid Tool as it was designed AND out-of-the-box creative usage.
+In the video below, I show examples of how to use The Grid Tool as it was designed AND out-of-the-box creative usage.